waiting-for-dev/web_pipe/docs/using_rack_middlewares/injecting_middlewares.md

 # Injecting middlewares

-Middlewares can be injected at the moment the application is initialized, allowing you to override what you had defined in the DSL.
+Middlewares can be injected at the moment an application is initialized, allowing you to override what you have defined in the DSL.

-For that, you use the `middlewares:` keyword argument, which must be a hash where middlewares are matched by the name you gave them in the definition.
+For that purpose, you have to use `middlewares:` keyword argument.
+It must be a hash where middlewares are matched by the name you gave them in its definition.

-The middleware must be specified as an Array.
-First item in it must be the injected rack middleware class, while the rest of arguments (if any) must be the options it needs.
+A middleware must be specified as an `Array`.
+First item must be a rack middleware class.
+The rest of arguments (if any) should be any option it may need.

 This is mainly useful for testing purposes, where you can switch a heavy middleware and use a mocked one instead.